-This event is celebrated in Rishikesh and the participants have a very good opportunity to embrace and learn from many highly revered Yoga masters, health specialists, thought leaders and many other great people.
+Yoga Festival is celebrated in Rishikesh, and the participants have an excellent opportunity to embrace and learn from many highly revered Yoga masters, health specialists, thought leaders, and many other great people.

 Celebrated with great enthusiasm, the International Yoga Festival is all about knowing oneself and finding salvation.
 It is majorly celebrated at Parmarth Niketan Ashram in Rishikesh.
 Rishikesh is situated at a distance of 239, 1,672, 1,695, 2,354 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Let’s see how we can travel here by the following means of transportation.

-By Air.
 The nearest airport is the Dehradun Airport a.k.a Jolly Grant airport.
-This airport is situated at a distance of 20-30 km.
-However, it doesn’t have any flight connectivity with many Indian cities.
+This airport is situated at a distance of 20-30 km, however, it doesn’t have any flight connectivity with many Indian cities.
 Thus, to visit Rishikesh, the passengers generally need to first deboard at the Indira Gandhi International Airport and after that, take a flight to Dehradun from Rishikesh.